2m3/jqPuzzle/NOTES.md

 ----------------------------------

 Returns the `piece` object of the piece that can be moved in the specified direction.
+Returns `false` if no piece can be moved in this direction.

 See `getPiece()` for a description of the `piece` object.